juliusoh/lfz-full-stack-lessons/exercises/babel-intro/README.md

 Using Babel to transform JavaScript code.

+### Quiz

+After completing this exercise, you should be able to discuss or answer the following questions:

+- What is Babel?
+- What is a Plug-in?
+- What is a Webpack loader?
+- How can you make Babel and Webpack work together?

 ### Before You Begin

 Be sure to check out a new branch (from `master`) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).
 Then navigate to the `exercises/babel-intro` directory in your terminal.